Aji Ichi Monme

 (味いちもんめ, Aji Ichi Monme) is a Japanese cooking manga series written by Zenta Abe and illustrated by Yoshimi Kurata.
 The series chronicles the lives of the staff and customers of a restaurant called Fujimura, owned by veteran chef Kumano.
 It was published by Shogakukan in Big Comic Superior from 1986 to 1999.
 After the death of Abe in 1999, other series have been released with other writers.
 The sixth series, Aji Ichi Monme: Tsugi Aji, began in 2018.

+A television drama adaptation was broadcast on TV Asahi for two seasons in 1995 and 1996.
+Four specials were released in 1997, 1998, 2011, and 2013.

-In 1999, Aji Ichi Monme won the 44th Shogakukan Manga Award in the General category.
+In 1999, Aji Ichi Monme won the 44th Shogakukan Manga Award in the general category.

-Publication